The 5 Best Spring Vacation Spots in California

 Cool breezes now fill the morning air, pumpkin spice items line the shelves of every supermarket, and sweaters make their way into daily wardrobes—even if it’s not quite cold enough to fully justify wearing them mid-day.
 Whether you’re adapting to the latest fall style trends, incorporating Pantone autumn color accents into your home, or thinking about your California-inspired Halloween costume, there’s no denying fall is here.
-And that can only mean one thing: Fall foliage is about to appear.
+And that can only mean one thing: California fall foliage is about to appear.

-But before we dive into the best places to see California’s fall scenery, do you know why the leaves transform into so many beautiful colors during this time of year?
+But before we dive into the best places to see California fall colors, do you know why the leaves transform into so many beautiful shades during this time of year?
 As it turns out, the shorter days and resulting lack of sun stop the production of chlorophyll, allowing the leaves to display their other compounds.
 Carotenoids, for example, are present in most leaves and reflect yellow and red lights from the sun, producing a brilliant orange color to the eye.
 Similarly, flavonols are always present in leaves, but their egg-yolk hue is only discernible once the chlorophyll’s green coloration begins to fade.
 The production of anthocyanin, meanwhile, is actually spurred on by the autumn weather, resulting in a variety of reds and purples that provide some of the most stunning foliage.

 Getting there: From the Bay Area, cruise along 680 until it turns into 580.
 Then, hop on the 5 to get to CA-120 West, which takes you directly to the park.
 The entire drive takes about 3.5 hours.

-Embrace the lack of tourists and take advantage of the park’s tall mountain peaks so you can truly appreciate your surroundings.
+On your trip to see Mono County’s fall colors, embrace the lack of tourists and take advantage of the park’s tall mountain peaks so you can truly appreciate your surroundings.
 Traverse the picturesque Horsetail Falls at golden hour, and you’ll see the valley flicker with reds and yellows as if set ablaze by autumn’s forces.

 Getting there: Take 50 East from Sacramento to South Lake Tahoe.
 The drive takes roughly two hours and winds along mountainsides, offering picture-perfect views of fall foliage along the way.